(Last revised and updated: August 21, 2020)

 Recourse, Enforcement and Liability

+VoltDB uses the self-assessment method to verify the attestations and assertions made herein and to ensure that its privacy practices have been implemented as presented herein.
 We’ll regularly review our continued adherence to these privacy obligations, and we’ll provide and maintain the independent mechanism specified in this Policy as a way to resolve complaints about our privacy practices.
-Further, VoltDB acknowledges its potential liability for misuse of your personal information by VoltDB or its business partners, as further set forth in this Policy.
+Further, VoltDB acknowledges its potential liability for misuse of your Transfer Data by VoltDB or its business partners, as further set forth in this Policy.
+Adherence by VoltDB to the Privacy Shield Principles and the above-set forth provisions regarding Transfer Data may be limited (a) to the extent necessary to meet national security, public interest or law enforcement requirements; (b) by statute, government regulation, or case law that creates conflicting obligations or explicit authorizations; or (c) if the effect of the GDPR or Member State law is to allow exceptions or derogations, provided that such exceptions or derogations are applied in comparable contexts.

 Changes to the Policy

-This Policy may be amended from time to time to ensure consistency and compliance with changes in statutory requirements or as otherwise required by the Company, so please review it frequently.
+This Policy may be amended from time to time, including in order to ensure consistency and compliance with changes in statutory requirements or as otherwise required by the Company, so please review it frequently.
 Changes to the policy will be posted on our website and we recommend that you review the Policy to ensure you are aware of any changes made to it.

 How to Contact Us

-For further information, questions, concerns or complaints about our privacy practices should be directed to the VoltDB Privacy Officer using the contact information below.
+For further information, questions, concerns or complaints about our privacy practices, please contact the VoltDB Privacy Officer using the contact information below.
 We will attempt to resolve any dispute or complaint relating to the misuse or improper disclosure of personal information by investigating it in accordance with the principles contained in this Policy.
 Appropriate corrective and preventive action will be implemented and follow-up on such action will be conducted to verify that the expressed concern or complaint has been resolved.

 Attn: Privacy Officer